ericluwj/ericluwj.github.io/_posts/2015-10-20-a-basic-workflow-for-docker-compose-with-mean-stack.markdown

 For the uninformed, the MEAN stack refers to **MongoDB**, **ExpressJS**, **AngularJS**, **Node.js**.

-I know you probably can find some `docker-compose.yml` files at the MEAN.IO or MEAN.JS repositories, but interestingly they only cater for the application itself.
-How about the database?
-And also what if you wanted for more than development?
+I know you probably can find some docker files at the mean.io or mean.js repositories, but interestingly they are still pretty limited in terms of usage.
+What if you wanted for more than development?
+And besides at this time of writing, the mean.js docker files are not foolproof enough.
+The docker workflow for mean.js causes permission issues with additional plugins such as grunt-contrib-imagemin.
 As such, I have created my basic workflow on top of these files to provide for a more complete workflow using `docker` and `docker-compose`.

+As a sidenote, my project stems from the Yeoman generator at https://github.com/DaftMonk/generator-angular-fullstack, which provides a much more practical project framework compared to mean.io and mean.js though.

 ### Development / Staging